tubaguskencana/deprecated-browser-page/README.md

 # deprecated-browser-page
-Just a sample for deprepacated browser page
+Just a sample for deprecated browser page